SterbenVD/ALTO/README.md

 1. A report describing the project and its implementation.
 2. Setup instructions for the project.
-3. A demo video of the project.
-4. A presentation of the project.
+3. A presentation of the project.
-5. The code for the project.
+4. The code for the project.

 ### References